-Employees are responsible for informing themselves about the policies, practices, and benefits set forth in South Ogden City's Personnel Policy and Procedures Manual by reading them and asking that they be explained to them for clarification.
+Employees are responsible for informing themselves about the policies, practices, and benefits set forth in South Ogden City's Personnel Policy Manual by reading them and asking for clarification.
 All employees must sign and date a Policy Statement and Acknowledgment Form stating receipt of this manual.